-- a) Students have the right to be tutored by a professor at the School (the academic tutor) and by a person at the collaborating entity where the placement is taking place (the professional tutor). - b) They have the right to be assessed according to the criteria established by the UPC and its schools. - c) They have the right to be provided with a report by the collaborating entity that includes specific mention of the activity undertaken and its duration and, if applicable, their performance. - d) They have the right, in the cases in which this is stipulated, to receive the financial contribution of the collaborating entity in the form of student financial aid. - e) They hold intellectual and industrial property rights as foreseen in the regulations on the matter. - f) They have the right to be informed of the occupational health and safety regulations by the collaborating entity. - g) They have the right to fulfil their academic, educational, representation and participation obligations, provided they give prior notice to the collaborating entity. - h) They have the right to the necessary resources for students with a disability to access tutoring services, information, assessment and equal treatment in the carrying out of a placement. - i) Students with a disability have the right to find a balance between the placement and the personal activities and situations stemming from or connected to their disability. - j) They are obliged to meet any other obligations foreseen in the prevailing regulations and/or relevant educational cooperation agreements signed by the University (and by any entity entrusted by the UPC to handle the placement) and the collaborating entity.
+- a) Students have the right to be tutored by a lecturer at the School (the academic tutor) and by a person at the collaborating entity where the placement is taking place (the professional tutor). - b) They have the right to be assessed according to the criteria established by the UPC and its schools. - c) They have the right to be provided with a report by the collaborating entity that includes specific mention of the activity undertaken and its duration and, if applicable, their performance. - d) They have the right, in the cases in which this is stipulated, to receive the financial contribution of the collaborating entity in the form of student financial aid. - e) They have the right to intellectual and industrial property as foreseen in the regulations on the matter. - f) They have the right to be informed of the occupational health and safety regulations by the collaborating entity. - g) They have the right to fulfil their academic, training, representation and participation obligations, provided they give prior notice to the collaborating entity. - h) They have the right to the necessary resources for persons with a disability to access tutoring services, information and assessment and to equal treatment in the carrying out of a placement. - i) Students with a disability have the right to find a balance between the placement and the personal activities and situations stemming from or connected to their disability. - j) Other rights foreseen in the prevailing regulations and/or relevant educational cooperation agreements signed by the UPC (and by any entity entrusted by the UPC to handle the placement) and the collaborating entity.